RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 SimpleMetric  | Description | ResidueSelector Compatability?
 ------------ | ------------- | -------------
 **[[CompositeEnergyMetric]]** | Calculates each individual scoreterm of a scorefunction or the DELTA of each scoreterm between two poses.
 Each named value is the scoreterm | Yes

-##CompositeIntegerMetrics

-These metrics calcuate a set of integers.
-All metric values in the composite are output and available for filtering.

 ##CompositeStringMetrics